Additional notes (click to expand)

 Medicinal

 Houttuynia cordata is used in traditional Chinese herbal medicine, and in Japan as a tonic tea, dokudamicha, and for chronic earache.
-The plants we grow at the Medicinal Garden are the cultivars ‘Boo-Boo’ and ‘Joker’s Gold’ with multicoloured leaves, variants of the wild form whose leaves are just green.
+The plant we grow at the Medicinal Garden is the cultivar ‘Boo-Boo’ with multicoloured leaves, a variant of the wild form whose leaves are just green.

 Oakeley, Dr. Henry.
 (2012).
 Doctors in the Medicinal Garden.
 Plants named after physicians.
 Royal College of Physicians.
 P.86 link